How To Use GRI Reporting Framework For Successful ESG Programs

 With the first guidelines published in 2000, the GRI Standards formally launched in 2016 and have become an internationally recognized framework reference for ESG reporting.
 GRI reporting allows organizations to understand and disclose their negative and positive contributions toward sustainable development.
 Companies can increase transparency and meet stakeholders’ expectations and needs through a common language framework.

 The standards GRI established ensure that companies are not only held accountable for the impacts of their activities but also own the responsibility of managing these impacts, regardless of size and industry.

-General disclosures report information about the company, including profile, strategy, ethics and integrity, stakeholder engagement, and reporting process.
+General Disclosures - General disclosures report information about the company, including profile, strategy, ethics and integrity, stakeholder engagement, and reporting process.

 Economic standards include: